 How and when to apply:

 1. Log into the portal and your general application.
-If you previously filled this out, your answers carry over from year-to-year so that you just need to update it.
 This must be done a minimum of once per school year but we recommend doing this twice a year at the start of each semester (September and January).

-2. In the portal, complete the Letters & Science scholarship application which consists of just one question - upload a copy of your transcript (also recommended to be done in September and January).
+2. In the portal, complete the Letters & Science scholarship application.
+Here is where you will upload a copy of your transcript (also recommended to be done in September and January).

 Completing steps 1 and 2 will match you to most scholarships based on the information you enter.